-Salt water pools are becoming increasingly more popular for a number of reasons.
+Saltwater pools are becoming increasingly more popular for a number of reasons.
 They are easier to maintain than standard chlorine pools and are better for skin, eyes, and hair.
 They may also cause less damage to swimsuits and your pool toys.
-If you are pondering the use of salt water in your at-home pool, you may want to know what other pros there may be to using salt water in your pool.
+If you are pondering salt water use in your at-home pool, you may want to know what other pros there may be to using salt water in your pool.

 Does Salt Water Kill Lice Eggs?

-Despite the fact that salt water will not kill lice, so we can’t count on lice salt water treatments, can salt water have any effect on lice eggs?
+Although salt water will not kill lice, we can’t count on lice saltwater treatments, can salt water have any effect on lice eggs?
 Salt is often used to dehydrate things, so will it damage lice eggs?

-If this were the case, one might be hoping that it would help to eliminate the most arduous task of a lice treatment, which is the removal of all of the lice eggs.
+If this were the case, one might be hoping that it would help eliminate the most arduous task of a lice treatment, which is the removal of all of the lice eggs.
 Hypothetically, if salt water or salt could dehydrate and kill these nits, you could end a lice infestation, right?
 Wrong.
-Salt and salt water will have no effect on lice eggs.
+Salt and salt water will not affect lice eggs.

-No treatment, whether homeopathic or pharmaceutical, including salt, is one hundred percent ovicidal – meaning that it has the ability to kill eggs.
-Lice eggs have a tough outer shell and salt can not penetrate through it to kill the nymph (baby bug) inside.
-There are some treatments that have some success but none of them is foolproof, so the lice eggs will always need to be physically removed from the hair.
+No treatment, whether homeopathic or pharmaceutical, including salt, is one hundred percent ovicidal – meaning that it can kill eggs.
+Lice eggs have a tough outer shell, and salt can not penetrate through them to kill the nymph (baby bug) inside.
+Some treatments have some success, but none is foolproof, so the lice eggs will always need to be physically removed from the hair.

 Does Ocean Water Kill Lice?

 Ocean water is made up of several components, including sodium chloride, commonly known as salt.
-If you have lice and are going to the ocean you might wonder will ocean water kill lice?
-When it comes to lice ocean water will not have any effect on an infestation.
-Again, the bugs are impervious to the water and the shell of the egg acts as a barrier.
+If you have lice and go to the ocean, you might wonder if ocean water will kill lice?
+When it comes to lice, ocean water will not have any effect on an infestation.
+Again, the bugs are impervious to the water, and the eggshell acts as a barrier.